The First-Year Experience

 The First-Year Experience program, housed in the Department of Residence Life, aims to exemplify the very best in student-centered learning and scholarly teaching for all new college students.
 Our professional live-in staff focus steadfastly on promoting student success by providing entering students with support and cultivating student development through the transition period between previous learning experiences and college.
-Our Peer Mentors, Resident Assistants, and Resident Directors help students learn how to build the foundation for a successful and enjoyable college life, culminating in graduation.
+Our Resident Assistants, and Resident Directors help students learn how to build the foundation for a successful and enjoyable college life, culminating in graduation.

 Why search for a study group, when you can live with your study group?
 LLCs bring together students with similar identities, values or needs.
 We also have professors and staff who support your experience within the residence halls.
 A successful first year of college looks different for every student, so we offer programs to appeal to a diverse set of interests and structure them so students are given opportunities to adjust to UAF academically as well as socially.

 Skarland Hall is a tight-knit community of 100-plus students who are academically respectful and diverse.
 It is home to the Honors, Engineering and Outdoors Adventure Living Learning Communities.Learn More